swang1021/rocvb/README.md

 ## Overview

-`rocvb` provides point estimates and confidence intervals for ROC-based diagnostic accuracy measures when disease verification is subject to **verification bias**.
+`rocvb` provides point estimates and confidence intervals for ROC‑based diagnostic accuracy metrics for tests and biomarkers subject to **verification bias**.

 `rocvb` currently supports inference for the following accuracy metrics for two-class continuous tests under missing-at-random (MAR) disease verification: